panda-planner-dev/pandaPIparser/doc/parser-output-format.md

     9. One line containing the number of conditional adding effects.
     10. One line for each conditional adding effect, containing
         1. A number ``c`` indicating the number of conditions.
-        2. Then follow ``c`` many descriptions of preconditions, in the same format as general precondoitions all in the same line (attention: you need to extract the number of arguments per predicate to parse this list correctly).
+        2. Then follow ``c`` many descriptions of preconditions, in the same format as general preconditions all in the same line (attention: you need to extract the number of arguments per predicate to parse this list correctly).
             3. Then follows one description of an adding effect, in the same format as a precondition.
     11. One line containing the number of unconditional deleting effects.
     12. One line for each deleting effect, described in the same way as preconditions are.